DriftyMcSlidey/Starfield-Autosaver/README.md

 Download Python and install it.
 (Testet with Version 3.9+) https://www.python.org/downloads/

-Download the starfield_autosave.py and starfield_autosave.bat / starfield_autosave_steam.bat from here
+Download the starfield_autosave.py and starfield_autosave.bat / starfield_autosave_steam.bat from here and save it in the same folder.

 # Start STEAM:
 the game is launched via steam